-Respect to the FNS junction, this also presents chiral IBS and Majorana modes at the NS interface for zero doping of the central region, in addition to some strong subgap FPR bands associated to the Andreev bound states confined by the normal and Andreev reflections process at the interfaces.
-The number of this resonances also increase with the width of the central region and the associated conductance peaks become appreciable for large levels of doping in the central region.
-On the other hand, due to the very large size of the magnetic left electrode the conductance is suppressed for $|eV|<|M|$ and for low doping of the central region the subgap conductance structure resembles the characteristic profile of the specular Andreev reflection of a NS junction in Dirac 2D systems.
-We hope that this method become a useful tool in further studies on the electronic and transport properties of junctions and nanoestructures on the surface of TIs and other 2D similar systems, specially for the sake of the experimental identification and characterization of new topological phases and interface bound states present in these type of structures, either by means of ARPES or transport measurements.
+Respect to the FNS junction, this also presents chiral IBS and Majorana modes at the NS interface for zero doping of the central region, in addition to some strong subgap FPR bands associated with the Andreev bound states confined by conventional and Andreev reflection process at the interfaces.
+The number of these resonances also increases with the width of the central region and the associated conductance peaks become appreciable for high doping levels of the central region.
+On the other hand, due to the large size of the ferromagnetic left electrode, the conductance is suppressed for $|eV|<|M|$.
+For low doping of the central region, the subgap conductance structure resembles the characteristic profile of specular Andreev reflection of an NS junction in Dirac 2D systems.
+Finally, we expect this method to become a useful tool in further studies on electronic and transport properties of junctions and nanostructures on the TIs surface and other 2D similar systems, specially for the sake of the experimental identification and characterization of new topological phases and interface bound states present in these types of structures, either through ARPES or transport measurements.

-\acknowledgments We acknowledge funding from COLCIENCIAS, Grant No. 110165843163 and doctorate Scholarship 617.
+\acknowledgments We acknowledge funding from COLCIENCIAS, Grant No. 110165843163 and Doctorate Scholarship 617.